Accelerating two-dimensional tensor network contractions using QR decompositions

 \emph{QR-CTMRG---}Here, we propose two key steps to substantially accelerate the computations.
-The first step is to use a lower-rank approximation $\tilde{c}$ of $\tilde{C}$, as shown in Fig.~\ref{fig1}(e), which effectively corresponds to reducing the system size in the vertical direction by one row~\footnote{Another type of reduced-rank approximation was introduced in \cite{lan23} to decrease the computational cost}.
+The first step is to use a lower-rank approximation $\tilde{c}$ of $\tilde{C}$, as shown in Fig.~\ref{fig1}(e), which effectively corresponds to reducing the system size in the vertical direction by one row~\footnote{Another type of reduced-rank approximation was introduced in Ref.~\cite{lan23} to decrease the computational cost.
+A reduced environment was also used in the directional CTMRG algorithm in Ref.~\cite{orus12} for the time evolution of a 1D quantum state, and in combination with a uniform MPS gauging method within a fixed-point CTMRG method~\cite{fishman18}}.
 That is, after $k$ steps, $\tilde{C}$ represents $k^2$ lattice sites, whereas $\tilde{c}$ represents only $k(k-1)$ lattice sites.
 An SVD of $\tilde{c}$ has a computational cost of only ${\cal O}(\chi^3 D^2)$.
 Due to the reduced size of $\tilde c$, the renormalization step is expected to be less accurate in the first few iterations than in standard CTMRG.
 However, in the limit of many iterations (i.e., large $k$), which is the relevant case for iPEPS, the error introduced by this approximation becomes negligible.
 In practice, we find that performing only a few (1-4) initial warm-up steps using the standard CTMRG scheme is sufficient.
 This warm-up phase also enables $\chi$ to be dynamically increased up to the desired target value.

-The second key ingredient is that, since $\tilde{c}$ already has a reduced rank of $\chi$, we can replace the SVD or eigenvalue decomposition with a QR decomposition and use the resulting isometry $Q$ for the renormalization step.
+The second key ingredient is that, since $\tilde{c}$ already has a reduced rank of $\chi$, we can replace the SVD or eigenvalue decomposition with an (unpivoted) QR decomposition and use the resulting isometry $Q$ for the renormalization step.
 The advantage is that the QR decomposition is substantially faster, especially on GPUs, enabling highly accelerated iPEPS calculations.

+Finally, we note that the renormalized corner tensor can be efficiently obtained from the contraction of $T'$, $R$, and $Q$, as shown in the third diagram in Fig.~\ref{fig1}(f), with a computational cost that scales only as $\chi^3 D^2$.
+The leading scaling $\chi^3 D^4$ occurs only in the computation of $T'$, which is the dominant computational cost at large $D$ and $\chi$.
+A basic implementation of our algorithm is available on GitHub~\cite{GithubQRCTM}.